joaofernandes5/spark_ui_simulator/README.md

 This repository contains my personal study notes, experiment logs, and insights gathered while learning Apache Spark using the [Spark UI Simulator](https://www.databricks.training/spark-ui-simulator/index.html) provided by **Databricks**.

-> ⚠️ **Disclaimer**: I am not the creator or maintainer of the Spark UI Simulator.
-This project is an independent learning effort and is not affiliated with Databricks.

 ---

 ## 📚 About the Spark UI Simulator